mobify/scooch/README.md

 ### .scooch(options)

-Constructs the carousel with options.
+Constructs the carousel with specific options.
+Defaults are shown here.

     $('.m-scooch').scooch({
           dragRadius: 10,